RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

   - email
 ```

 The first three prevent an unauthenticated remote server from enumerating profiles.
-I leave the fourth open, which keeps the public channel discoverable over federation.
-Everything operational remains in encrypted rooms outside the public directory; the public listing exposes the channel while the infrastructure remains concealed within those rooms.
+I leave the fourth open to keep the public channel discoverable over federation.
+Everything operational stays in encrypted rooms outside the public directory.
+The listing exposes the channel.
+It does not expose the infrastructure behind those rooms.

 Registration stays enabled but requires a verified email address, and my own account authenticates through OIDC in place of a password: